synapse-wireless-labs/ja-jira-addon/README.md

 ### Things to Remember

 * The first time you run the node app, the database will get set up.
 The first time a JIRA instance connects to your app, the app will store authentication information in the database.
 If you chance certain things with the atlassian-connect.json file, the database will be out of sync and the app will start returning 400 errors.
 You will need to clean the database to recover.

+### Caveats

+* As of 2016/09/04, when searching for JIRA issues without Story Points, issues that do not allow Story Points will not be found.